MetatronOG/crypto_portfolio_manager/README.md

 # Crypto Portfolio Manager

-A comprehensive cryptocurrency portfolio management system that combines trading automation, whale tracking, and portfolio analytics in a modern web interface.
+A comprehensive cryptocurrency portfolio management system that combines portfolio tracking, whale monitoring, and analytics in a modern web interface.

 ## Features